ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables
+		- is a scalar variable of type INT that holds the number of variables

 	*
 		- H_type